 These Factors Go into the Price of Your Car Insurance

 You’ve probably looked at the monthly cost of your auto insurance and wondered if it was pulled out of thin air.
 With the complexity of car insurance, it might seem that way.
-At Gabi, our insurance experts are here to help demystify all things related to the insurance industry.
+So, what factors affect car insurance rates?
+The experts at Gabi are here to help demystify all things related to the insurance industry.
 Here are the four main factors that go into calculating your rates on auto insurance.

 Factor #1.
 Driving Experience

-The more years you’ve been licensed–especially without any tickets or at-fault accidents–the lower your cost of insurance will be.
+The more years you’ve been licensed–especially with a clean driving record (no tickets or at-fault accidents)–the lower your cost of insurance will be.

 Factor #2.
 Vehicle Rating